Sergeant Madden: Critical response

-Film Historian Andrew Sarris points to “Sternberg’s distinctive framing and filters which give the movie a UFA look... one can almost see the ghost of Jannings in Berry’s unusually restrained performance.”
+Film Historian Andrew Sarris points to “Sternberg’s distinctive framing and filters which give the movie a UFA look... one can almost see the ghost of Jannings in Beery’s unusually restrained performance.”

 Theme

 Andrew Sarris writes that “Sergeant Madden is of more sociological than aesthetic interest despite Sternberg’s visually striking direction.”
 The story concerns "a natural [biological] son" who goes bad, and ultimately atones for his sins: "the notion of a blood son being morally inferior to an adopted son is another movie cliché.”
 The moral of the tale is simply that "society transcends family" in the larger public interest.